-Migrating from Netlify to Pages · Cloudflare Pages docs
+Migrating from Netlify to Pages

 To move your application to Cloudflare Pages, find your build command and build directory.
 Cloudflare Pages will use this information to build and deploy your application.

 In your Netlify Dashboard, find the project that you want to deploy.
-It should be configured to deploy from a GitHub Repo.
+It should be configured to deploy from a GitHub repository.

 Inside of your site dashboard, select Site Settings, and then Build & Deploy.